AdrienDeTocqueville/MinGE/README.md

 ## Build on Windows

-Download dependencies.
-Create a new solution using the visual studio project file.
+Installe dependencies and update path in visual studio project file.